Prevention of conflicts

 It is not possible to inform every worker on an individual level about everything that happens in a company.
 However, this should be the clear aim.
 If the leadership cannot give the information themselves, they should make sure information is spread; either orally or by text (posters, letters, pamphlets).
 If new activities are to take place, training must be given.
 For instance, if new computer programmes are installed; make sure everyone who shall use them are taught how to.

-A good leadership is probably the most important to be able to work on these issues.
+Good leadership is probably the most important factor in conflict avoidance.
 A good leader makes sure the four points above are followed in the company.
 In general, a good leader has the following skills:

 - Making decisions